intelsdi-x/snap-integration-kubernetes/run/kubernetes/README.md

           hostPath:
             path: /proc
 ```
+Using this manifest we will get tribe with 3 members.
+If you wish to create tribe with larger number of members set parameter `replicas` to desired number of nodes.
+Maximum number of Snap replicas is the number of nodes in Kubernetes cluster.

 After we create StatefulSet we list Snap pods.
 `$ kubectl get pods --all-namespaces -o wide`
 The output should be similar to this: